leandronicolaslopez/pvh/README.md

 The app consists in three small screens: List of users, edit/create users and edit/create user address.

 The app is hooked up to redux, where the list of users is stored as the app state in the root of the app.
-The users list in redux will now be updated every time the user updates or creates new users, or through the pull-to-refresh feature in the list screen.
+After that, the users list in redux will be updated every time the user updates or creates new users, or through the pull-to-refresh feature in the list screen.

 ### Validations:
 The validations are performed individually to each field when it is focused and then focused out or to the whole screen when the submit button is pressed.